A “Revue” of the West Coast “Eastside Sound” Music Scene During the Early 1960’s in Southern California.

 Historic Bands of the West Coast “Eastside Sound” from the Early 1960’s

-These Historic images of the bands and recording artists are a small part of the popular music scene of that time.
-This partial representation provides a clue of the immense talent of the musical groups of that era.
-There were hundreds of great music groups!
-The slideshow includes the following images: Cannibal and the Headhunters, Lil Ray Jimenez, Mickey and the Invaders, Ambertones, Blendells, Blue Satins, Enchantments, The Jaguars, Thee Midniters, Mixtures, The Premiers, Romances, The Sisters, Village Callers, Mark and the Escorts, Johnny and the Crowns, and The Salas Brothers.
+The slideshow features legendary artists and groups such as Cannibal and the Headhunters, Lil Ray Jimenez, Mickey and the Invaders, the Ambertones, the Blendells, the Blue Satins, the Enchantments, the Jaguars, Thee Midniters, the Mixtures, the Premiers, the Romances, the Sisters, the Village Callers, Mark and the Escorts, Johnny and the Crowns, and the Salas Brothers.

-Other notables: The Silhouettes, The Originals, The Imperials, Ronnie and the Casuals, The Counts, The Progressions, The Atlantics, The Heartbreakers, The Five J’s, The V.I.P.s, Clarence Playa, The Impalas, The Lyrics, The Nite-liters, The Viscounts, The Story Tellers, The Essents, Epics, Exotics, Los Blue Angels, The Checkmates, The Alderman, The Fabulons, The Eternals, The Emeralds, and The Prophets.
+Also included are many other notable and influential groups, including the Silhouettes, the Originals, the Imperials, Ronnie and the Casuals, the Counts, the Progressions, the Atlantics, the Heartbreakers, the Five J’s, the V.I.P.s, Clarence Playa, the Impalas, the Lyrics, the Nite-Liters, the Viscounts, the Story Tellers, the Essents, the Epics, the Exotics, Los Blue Angels, the Checkmates, the Alderman, the Fabulons, the Eternals, the Emeralds, and the Prophets.

 Historic Posters, Flyers, Gatherings, & TV Radio Personalities from a Storied Celebrated Era